mellowmorgan/untold-app/README.md

 Thursday 1 hour add js partials side menu categories for open and answered request pages

 Friday
+DONE!
 1. change home vs requests to limit 10 newest for home, all for others and add will_paginate
 2. nav and home styling, forgot password edit account styling?
-DONE3. make home only show highest rating description
+DONE!
+3. make home only show highest rating description
 4. click on request show request and add description option new page completely
 5. add more entries to database, backup pg_dump